Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ## Commands
 Done wrt to the protos system.

-1. To list out the hostname
+1. To list out the hostname.

 ```
 $ hostname